Problem number 8

 3. Their intersection (D) would be the incenter of the triangle.

-4. From the incenter, draw a line perpendicular to segment BC.
+4. From the incenter, draw a line perpendicular to

 5. The segment joining the incenter of the triangle and the intersection of the perpendicular line and segment BC will be the inradius.